Dawn of the Mummy

-Dawn of the Mummy is a 1981 Italian-American horror film directed by Frank Agrama, who also served as writer and producer on the film.
+Dawn of the Mummy is a 1981 American horror film directed by Frank Agrama, who also served as writer and producer on the film.
 While not prosecuted for obscenity, the film was seized and confiscated in the UK under Section 3 of the Obscene Publications Act 1959 during the video nasty panic.

 Plot

-In ancient Egypt during the fourth millennium BC, slave raiders abduct several villagers to be servants for the burial of Pharaoh Sefirama.
-They are ordered to stand around the Pharaoh's sarcophagus, killed with poison gas, and the entrance to his tomb is sealed.
-The high priestess who attended the burial proclaims that "he who enters this tomb, after it is sealed, will die on the dawn of the mummy."
+In Egypt during the fourth millennium BC, slave raiders abduct villagers to be servants for Pharaoh Sefirama's burial.
+While standing around Sefirama's sarcophagus, they are killed with poison gas, and the entrance to his tomb is sealed.

-Thousands of years later, in the present day, three men, Rick, Tariq, and Karib, detonate the tomb and uncover its entrance.
-Rick warns the other two to wait until the next morning, as the air around the uncovered tomb is poisoned.
-The high priestess, now an elderly woman, screams and tells them that the tomb is cursed but is scared off when Rick shoots his pistol at the air.
-Rick tells them to guard the tomb for the night and drives away in his Jeep.
+Thousands of years later, three men, Rick, Tariq, and Karib, uncover its entrance.
+The burial's high priestess, now an elderly woman, says that the tomb is cursed, but is scared off when Rick shoots his pistol at the air.
+Rick tells Tariq and Karib to guard the tomb for the night and drives away in his Jeep.

-That evening, three local grave robbers arrive riding on camels and are greeted by the old woman, who tells them to close the tomb to prevent its curse.
-They ask her and enter the tomb but get infected by its poisonous gases.
-One of them dies, while the other two escape.
+That evening, three grave robbers arrive and are greeted by the priestess, who tells them to close the tomb to prevent its curse.
+They enter the tomb but get infected by its gases.
+One robber dies, while the other two escape.

-A photographer and a group of American models travel to Egypt for a fashion shoot.
-On the way to the tomb, one of their tires gets punctured, and the group has to stop to replace it.
-One of the models, Lisa, asks the director, Gary, to look at the other side of a dune.
-They race to the bottom of the other side, but Lisa falls and gets scared by one of the grave robbers' severed heads lying on the sand.
+Meanwhile, American models travel to Egypt for a fashion shoot.
+En route to the tomb, one of their tires gets punctured, and they stop to replace it.
+Model Lisa asks the director, Gary, to look at a dune.
+There, Lisa falls and finds one of the robbers' severed heads.
 The rest of their group takes them back to their location.

-Rick and his group return to the tomb and explore its burial chamber, though Rick's henchmen are disappointed that there is no gold.
-Ahamed Zaiki, a local businessman, arrives to check on his investments in the excavations, and after Rick's assurances, he leaves.
-The next morning, Rick attempts to chisel a passage into the chamber, but Tarak and Karib detonate its entrance with more dynamite.
-Even though they were disappointed again by the chamber's lack of gold, they open Sefirama's sarcophagus to look for more treasures.
-A mouse jumps onto Karib's back and frightens him.
+Rick and his group return to the tomb and explore its burial chamber.
+Rick attempts to chisel a passage into the chamber, but Tarak and Karib detonate its entrance with dynamite and open Sefirama's sarcophagus to look for more treasures.